seal9055/sfuzz/README.md

 well, however I am currently still working on correctly implementing the base JIT.
 <br><br>

-**Current State**: JIT compiler successfuly prints out "Hello World" when invoked with a simple hello world binary as the target, but crashes right afterwards.
-This indicates that it is mostly correct, but still has some small bugs that need to be fixed.
+**Current State**: JIT compiler works and prints out hello world in a loop.
+Next steps will be to
+               implement dirty bit memory resets to massively improve performance and memory checking within the JIT load & store instructions.

 #### Apendix A